DerKorb/spacetime-rapier/README.md

   - The server is running locally and can be published/queried using the SpacetimeDB CLI.

 - **Client**:
-  - Built with JavaScript and Three.js.
+  - Rebuilt with React, TypeScript, and `react-three-fiber` using Vite.
   - Connects to the SpacetimeDB backend.
-  - Currently displays a 3D scene; integration with entity data is in progress.
+  - Basic scene setup is in place; SpacetimeDB integration is next.
   - OrbitControls are being added for interactive camera movement.

 - **Repository**: